schemar/blog.schenck.online/content/posts/mosaicing.md

 ---
 title: Mosaicing with Processing
 slug: mosaicing
-date_published: 2020-01-03T18:28:43.000Z
+date: 2020-01-03T18:28:43.000Z
+author: Martin
-date_updated: 2020-01-03T18:30:56.000Z
+lastmod: 2020-01-03T18:30:56.000Z
 tags:
 - Images
 - Manipulation
-excerpt: After a long time, I tried processing again.
+description: After a long time, I tried processing again.
 I wanted to create a mosaic-like color effect on architectural images.
 I created two iterations.
 ---

 After a long time, I tried [processing](https://processing.org/) again.
 The last time I used processing was many years ago when we did some simple visualizations for a few DJ sets.
 And even though there is this cool new kid on the block - [p5.js](https://p5js.org/) - I decided to go with what I somewhat know and used the conventional processing tool.
 Both, processing and p5.js, are maintained by the [Processing Foundation](https://processingfoundation.org/).
 [This is their GitHub account](https://github.com/processing).